DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 - 24% of HEIs have between 1 and 10 SDs
 - 36% of HEIs have between 11 and 20 SDs
 - 15% of HEIs have more than 20 SDs

-Average number of SDs per HEI: 10
+- Average number of SDs per HEI: 10
-Maximum number of SDs per HEI: 33
+- Maximum number of SDs per HEI: 33
-Minimum number of SDs per HEI: 0
+- Minimum number of SDs per HEI: 0

-This is particularly relevant for the use of a one-thing-per-page design.
 If we ask an HEI user separately about each SD then on average they will see 10 pages of questions.
-If we ask about all the contact details on a single page then on average there will be 10 items in the list.

 ### Number of HEIs connected to each SD